 Internet and broadband connections

-With no lock-in contract you can change plans once a month or cancel anytime.
-Just pay out your modem if you leave before 24 mths.
+Simply pay out your modem if you leave before 24 months.

 Add a world of entertainment